Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 • Proven effectiveness – Baking soda’s mild abrasiveness and vinegar’s acidity form a powerful duo that effectively tackles grime and grease.
 They not only clean grime but also answer questions about how to clean oven trays with baking soda and vinegar.

-So, next time you’re wondering how to clean your oven with baking soda and vinegar, remember these ingredients are not only effective but also easy on your wallet and the planet.
+So, next time you’re wondering how to naturally clean your oven, remember vinegar and baking soda are not only effective but also easy on your wallet and the planet.

 Reminder: Check out the oven manufacturer’s cleaning guide for oven racks before using any cleaning method.

 Probably, your racks have seen better days.
-Curious about the how to clean oven racks with baking soda and vinegar?
+Not to worry, though, because with baking soda and vinegar, they will be transformed in no time.
 Well, here’s how.

 What you will need: